raghurambachu/fullstack-task-kn/README.md

 ## Start the server & client(Basically is a create-react-app)

 `npm run startboth` will start both server and client, client by default runs at PORT-3000 and server at PORT-3001

+#### Database is not being used rather once a request is done, the data is being stored in localstorage[As per the guidelines choose the best way.]